nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Save and load the state of app

 Load the saved data when starting the app.
-Save the state of contacts and groups every time it is updated via adding or editing.
+Save the state of coursemates and groups every time it is updated via adding or editing.
 This should run automatically on start and subsequently after a command that alters the state of the app (e.g. add, edit).

 ### Editing the data file

 MatchMate data are saved automatically as a JSON file `[JAR file location]/data/matchmate.json`.
 Advanced users are welcome to update data directly by editing that data file.